 Bank Hapoalim and Bank Leumi require us to maintain a specific set of covenants each fiscal year.
 We are required to meet all of the following financial covenants: (i) maintaining adjusted shareholders' equity equal to the greater of \$4.5 million or 17% of our consolidated total assets; and (ii) a debt service ratio of 1.5.
 For this purpose, adjusted shareholders' equity excludes certain intangible and other assets.
 Debt service ratio is defined as the ratio of EBITDA to current maturities of long-term debt plus interest expenses.
-As of December 31, 2015, we were in compliance with these covenants.
+As of December 31, 2016, we were not in compliance with the covenants of debt service ratio of 1.5; however, the banks provided us with a waiver for this year with respect to these covenants.

-Capital expenditures on a cash flow basis for the years ended December 31, 2015 and 2014 were approximately \$866,000 and \$2.6 million, respectively.
-In addition, purchases of fixed assets not yet paid as at December 31, 2015 amounted to \$100,000.
+Capital expenditures on a cash basis for the years ended December 31, 2016 and 2015 were approximately \$750,000 and \$866,000, respectively.
+In addition, purchases of fixed assets not yet paid as at December 31, 2016 amounted to \$90,000.
 Our capital expenditures in such periods mainly related to our investments in production and manufacturing equipment, and in leasehold improvements.
-We intend to finance our 2016 capital expenditures mainly with bank loans, suppliers' credit and operational cash flow; however, such financing may not be available, or, if available, may not be on terms favorable to us.
+We intend to finance our 2017 capital expenditures mainly with bank loans, suppliers' credit and operational cash flow; however, such financing may not be available, or, if available, may not be on terms favorable to us.
 Our principal commitments consist of obligations outstanding under our bank loans and credit facilities, suppliers' credit and operating leases.

-We expect to finance our 2016 budget from operational cash flow, revolving bank credit lines and long-term bank loans, and supplier financing.
-Although we anticipate that these capital resources will be adequate to satisfy our liquidity requirements through 2016, our liquidity could be negatively affected by a decrease in demand for our products, including the impact of changes in customer buying that may result from the general economic downturn, the stability of the dollar/NIS exchange rate, our results of operations, our suppliers' payment terms, our customers' demand for extending their payment terms and other factors detailed in Item 3D.
+We expect to finance our 2017 budget from operational cash flow, revolving bank credit lines and long-term bank loans, and supplier financing.
+Although we anticipate that these capital resources will be adequate to satisfy our liquidity requirements through 2017, our liquidity could be negatively affected by a continued decrease in demand for our products, including the impact of changes in customer buying that may result from the general economic downturn, the stability of the dollar/NIS exchange rate, our results of operations, our suppliers' payment terms, our customers' demand for extending their payment terms and other factors detailed in Item 3D.
 "Key Information - Risk Factors."
-If available liquidity is not sufficient to meet our operating and debt service obligations as they come due, we would need to pursue alternative financing arrangements or reduce expenditures to meet our cash requirements through 2016.
+If available liquidity is not sufficient to meet our operating and debt service obligations as they come due, we would need to pursue alternative financing arrangements or reduce expenditures to meet our cash requirements through 2017.
 Such additional financing may not be available to us or, if available, may not be obtained on terms favorable to us, and there is no assurance that we would be able to reduce discretionary spending to provide the required liquidity.